phetsims/vector-addition/doc/implementation-notes.md

 ### Coordinate Transforms

-The transform between model and view coordinate frames can be found in `VectorAdditionScene`, where `modelViewTransformProperty` is derived from the scene's bounds, and changes when the graph's origin is moved.
+The transform between model and view coordinate frames can be found in `VectorAdditionScene`, where `modelViewTransformProperty` is derived from the graph's bounds (x-axis range and y-axis range), and changes when the graph's origin is moved.
-This transform inverts the mapping of y-axis values; +y is down in view (scenery) coordinates, up in model coordinates.
+This transform inverts the mapping of y-axis values; +y is _up_ in model coordinates, while +y is _down_ in view (scenery) coordinates.

 ### Memory Management

-To meet the needs of PhET-iO, all vectors in the model are created at startup.
-(This was a major change in the 1.1 release, as the implementation previously created vectors dynamically, as they were dragged to/from the toolbox.)
+To meet the needs of PhET-iO, all vectors in the model are created at startup and exist for the lifetime of the sim.
+(This was a major change in the 1.1 release, as the implementation previously created and disposed vectors dynamically, when they were dragged from/to the toolbox.)

 For the view, `RootVectorNode` and its subclasses are created and disposed dynamically, as vectors are dragged to/from the toolbox.

 All other objects are instantiated at startup, and exist for the lifetime of the sim.
-They are created with `isDisposable: false`, or have a `dispose` method that looks like this:
+They can be identified by looking for option `isDisposable: false`, or for a `dispose` method that looks like this:

 ```ts
 public dispose(): void {